jkendall327/dotnet-explanations/coredocs/dependency-injection.md

 # Dependency injection

-## IN A NUTSHELL
+## In a nutshell

-Dependency injection is when you pass stuff in through a class's constructor rather than creating that stuff in the class itself.
-Here is an example of dependency injection:
+Dependency injection is when you ask for something in a class's constructor rather than creating it in the class itself.

 ```
 public class MyClass
 {
-	private readonly IHttpClientFactory _client;
+	private readonly HttpClient _client;

-	public MyClass(IHttpClientFactory client)
+	public MyClass(HttpClient client)
 	{
 		_client = client;
 	}